teboli/chromatic_aberration_filtering/README.md

 The code contains two main modules: filter.py that is a numpy-pure implemention of the paper (and is extremely slow), and filter_cython.pyx that contains the sources for the Cython implementation (recommanded).

+After installation/compilation, you can import in any project this code by importing the package
+> import chromatic_aberration_filtering

+The actual function is
+> chromatic_aberration_filtering.chromatic_removal

+Please refer to main.py to see an example of use.

 ### Contact